 GPs and practice nurses

 GPs often have a long-term relationship with their patients, including those with serious chronic disease and life-limiting illness such as Alzheimer’s disease and other forms of dementia.
-As a GP, you can play a vital role in helping your patients to understand their medical condition and to plan for possible choices they may have to make about their future healthcare.
+As a GP, you can play a vital role in helping your patients to understand their medical condition and to plan for the future, including possible choices they may have to make about their future healthcare.

 Advance care planning